Turkey and Italy say shells hit near their Libyan embassies

 It said ground fighting was the main cause of the deaths and that four fifths of them were caused by forces affiliated to the LNA.

-(Reporting By Angus McDowall, Aidan Lewis and Hani Amara Editing by Raissa Kasolowsky)
+(Reporting By Angus McDowall, Aidan Lewis and Hani Amara; Editing by Raissa Kasolowsky and Daniel Wallis)

 ((angus.mcdowall@thomsonreuters.com; Reuters Messaging: angus.mcdowall.thomsonreuters.com@reuters.net))